-- First thing you will need is the PT-JOY-G3 model joystick controller as shown above.
+- You will need is the PT-JOY-G3 model joystick controller as shown above.
 An easy to identify the G3 model is the six (6) CAM buttons as shown on the left panel.

-- Second thing you will need is a PTZOptics camera (Note: While other camera brands may work with this controller we can not guarantee proper functionality with any brand other than a PTZOptics cameras)
+- You will need is a PTZOptics camera (Note: While other camera brands may work with this controller we can not guarantee proper functionality with any brand other than a PTZOptics cameras)

-- Now you need a network to connect the camera(s) and the joystick to.
+- You need a network to connect the camera(s) and the joystick to.
 This can be a simple a simple unmanaged switch and router or an already operational LAN.
 (Note: The camera(s) and the joystick must be on the same subnet for control)

 - You will need Cat5e, or better, cable typically referred to as "Ethernet cable" or "network cable" to connect everything to your network.

-- Finally, you will need a computer for the setup of the camera(s) if they are not already setup.
+- You will need a computer for the setup of the camera(s) if they are not already setup.

 Step 2: Camera setup